-Most states do not have special certification programs for personal injury lawyers.
+Most states don’t have special certification programs for personal injury lawyers which can make the selection process hard.
 One result of that fact is that any attorney can simply refer to himself or herself as a “personal injury lawyer.”
 There is no skill or experience requirement to do so.
-Since thousands of lawyers (especially in larger states such as California) might do so, selecting an attorney with particular expertise in the field of personal injury can be a daunting task.
+Since thousands of lawyers (especially in larger states such as California) might do so, selecting an attorney with particular expertise in the field of personal injury can be a difficult task.

-Below are some questions you can ask to attorneys that you are considering to handle your case.
+Below are some questions you can ask to attorneys that will help you pick an attorney that’s right for your case.

 What is the documented record of verdicts and settlements for your clients?